department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 ---
 layout: page-breadcrumbs.html
-title: Returning to Your Old Job
+title: Reemployment Track—Support with Returning to The Job You Held Before Mobilization
 template: 6-info-page
 relatedlinks:
   - url: /vocational-rehab-and-employment/service-disabled/job-search-and-counseling/
-    title: Job-Search Counseling and Employment Coaching
+    title: Rapid Access to Employment Track—Employment Counseling and Job-Search Assistance
-    description: If you want a job that matches your existing skills, find out if you can get help looking for a job and settling into your new workplace.
+    description: Continue on your current career path with the help of our counselors.
   - url: /vocational-rehab-and-employment/service-disabled/new-skills/
-    title: Career Counseling and New Skills Training
+    title: Employment Through Long-Term Services Track—Training to Develop New Job Skills
-    description: If your service-connected disability makes it hard for you to work in your current field, find out if you can get counseling and training to help you move into a field that better suits your abilities.
+    description: Find out if you qualify for training.
   - url: /vocational-rehab-and-employment/service-disabled/small-business-training/
-    title: Small Business Entrepreneurship Training
+    title: Self-Employment Track—Guidance and Support for Starting a Business
-    description: If you want to work for yourself, find out if you can get help starting your own business.
+    description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
   - url: /vocational-rehab-and-employment/service-disabled/independent-living/
-    title: Independent-Living Services
+    title: Independent-Living Services Track—Support to Help You Live More Independently
-    description: If your disability makes it hard for you to do daily activities (like bathing, dressing, or getting around), find out if you can get help to live more independently while you look for work.
+    description: Learn about services that can help you live more independently with your service-connected disability.
 ---

 <div class="va-introtext">